 Deadlines for Deceased Tax Filers

-If the deceased person or his spouse or common-law partner was self-employed, the due date is June 15.
-However, again, the CRA begins assessing tax on any balances owed on April 30.
+If the deceased person or their spouse or common-law partner was self-employed, the due date is June 15.
+However, again, the CRA begins assessing interest on any balances owed on April 30.

-The CRA requires most business owners to submit their returns by April 30 if their business fiscal year matches the calendar year.
-However, businesses may opt to observe a non-calendar fiscal year, and if they do, their returns are due six months after the end of their fiscal year.
+The CRA requires most business owners (Sole-Proprietors or Partnerships) to submit their returns by April 30 if their business fiscal year matches the calendar year.
+However, some businesses may opt to observe a non-calendar fiscal year, and if they do, their returns are due six months after the end of their fiscal year.